|

 “Why can’t I keep up with laundry and meals?!”

-What to include in a daily routine for 1 year old toddlers
+What to include in a daily routine for a 1 year old

-This isn’t to say that our days ran perfectly, or that we couldn’t make spontaneous decisions (“Let’s go to the beach!”).
+This isn’t to say that we couldn’t make spontaneous decisions (“Let’s go to the beach!”).
 But I found that the more predictable our days became, the more room we had to be flexible.
 We filled up our tanks with consistent activities enough to be open to surprises and adventures.

 More importantly, routines kept my kids happy, well-fed, and well-rested.
-Whatever tantrums and meltdowns they had were greatly eased by having a reliable routine.
+Whatever 1 year old tantrums and meltdowns they had were greatly eased by having a reliable routine.

-So, what exactly should you include in a routine?
-Below, I share a few common activities, as well as sample schedules for you to try.
-Let’s dig in:
+So, what exactly should you include in a routine for kids this age?
+Below, I share a few common activities, as well as sample schedules for you to try:

 1. Wake up time

-Even if nap times vary day by day, try to keep wake up time as consistent as possible.
+Even if nap times vary day by day, keep wake up time as consistent as possible.
 For many of us, this is a must, especially if we have to go to work or take our kids to school or daycare.
-But even with some flexibility, keep wake up time the same every day.
+But even if it’s not a must, keep wake up time the same every day.

 “Thank you so much for your email.
 It really felt like a virtual hug and made me know I’m not alone.
 I’m not a bad mom after all; life is just happening to me.
 Your email means a lot to me right now.” -Mercy A.